Is Document AI expensive?

 1. Use OCR for Simple Text Extraction

-text = ocr_processor.process(file)2.
-Pre-Filter with File Type Detection
+2. Pre-Filter with File Type Detection

-Don't send non-PDF files to Document AI:
+Don’t send unsupported files to Document AI.

 import mimetypes